 A sustainable food system is a local one.
 The research and reports below offer information about Austin’s food system and what the City is doing to make it more equitable and healthy.

-Food Environment Analysis (coming Fall 2017) will provide a deeper understanding of food access in Austin as well as an analytical basis for prioritizing food access initiatives.
+COMING SOON: The Sustainability Office surveyed over 900 retail establishments to better understand food access in Austin.
+This Food Environment Anaylsis will provide a deeper understanding of healthy food access in our community, as well as an analytical basis for prioritizing food access initiatives.

 State of the Food System Report (April 2015) provides key metrics and data about Austin’s dynamic food system, as well as descriptive overviews of City of Austin programs and initiatives related to food.
 Find out more about the data sources used for the report.